acapellan/AggreGator/assignments/user_stories.md

 - Could we provide prospective students with a survey that would provide suggestions on majors?
 - Should we get the information needed from UF's major description, or is there another database we could use?
-- Would we need different questions on our survey depending on the individual circumstances? (e.g. working full-time, kids, expected time commitment to a degree, etc.)
+- Would we need different questions on our survey depending on the individual circumstances? (e.g., working full-time, kids, expected time commitment to a degree, etc.)

 #### Confirmation